yang123vc/qf/README.md

 The sample project has no design.
 To add yours copy the template `templates/bad-base.html` to your project.
 Edit it and then point your version to `qf.BaseTemplate` before registering any handlers.

+Also if you want to add dynamic contents to any qf page, please use javascript.

+First check the address of the page `window.location` before adding it.

 ### Adding Extra Code to Your Project